felipepenha/github-advisory-local-db/README.md

 #### Initialize Database

-To sync the submodule and build the local SQLite database:
+This command syncs dependencies, updates the submodule, and builds the SQLite database using the `scripts/build_db.py` script:

 ```bash
 make init-db
 ```

-This will create an `advisory.db` file in the root directory.

 #### Query Database